PEDSnet/Data-Quality-Analysis/Doc/PEDSnet_DQA_Documentation.md

 **Notes**:

 * See [release](https://github.com/PEDSnet/Data-Quality-Analysis/releases) for `dqa_script_verison`.
 This corresponds to the latest release version of the DQA Scripts.
+* See [ohdsi-argos](https://github.com/baileych/ohdsi-argos) for installation and configuration instructions.

 ### Create RxNorm Reference Tables